Ahmed-Bouhachem/multi-FTS/README.md

 ## Dependencies (ROS 2 Humble on Ubuntu)

-Install the required packages for building and running with Gazebo Classic and Webots.
+Install the required packages for building and running with Gazebo Sim (Ignition) and Webots.

 ```bash
 sudo apt update